girlscript/winter-of-contributing/C_CPP/Pointer and its types/Types of Pointers/Dangling_Pointer.md

 ### 2. Variable Out of Scope
 * An integer pointer is declared.
-* Inside a if conditional Now the address of an integer variable is assigned to the pointer.
+* In the inner block, a int variable num is created and its address is assigned to the pointer.
-* When the pointer is freed using `free()`, the memory is deleted or deallocated, i.e., now the pointer becomes an dangling pointer.
+* Now when the control goes out of scope of the inner block, the variable num is no more available and in the outer block, the pointer is pointing to the invalid memory location.

 ### Example Code Snippet
 ```C